Restaurant-style vegan saag paneer recipe with both Instant Pot and stovetop instructions. Give this rich plant-based comfort food a try!

 - Turn off saute function by pressing "Cancel".
 Lock lid in place, with vent closed (set to "Sealing).
 Cook on Manual Pressure for 5 minutes.

-- Quick release pressure by carefully turning vent with a wooden spoon to "Venting".
+- Quick release pressure by carefully turning vent with a wooden spoon to "Venting", so the steam escapes.

-- Stir in tofu.
-Serve over basmati rice.
+- Stir in baked tofu.
+Serve over basmati rice with extra cashew cream.

 Adapted from Allrecipes.